How to Bet on NASCAR

 The landmark SCOTUS decision gives each state the liberty to choose for itself how it wishes to deal with the legalization of sports gambling.

 With the doors now open to change, many states have begun to make plans to legalize gambling.
-In fact, five states have already regulated sports gambling and applied for licensing.
-So far Delaware, Montana, Nevada, New Jersey, and West Virginia are leading the charge.
+States with regulated sports gambling include Illinois, Colorado, Tennessee, Indiana, Nevada, New Jersey, Iowa, and West Virginia.
 Many others are finalizing plans to follow in their footsteps.

 What does this mean for NASCAR betting fans in other states?
 Buckle up because legal betting is likely coming fast.